 For other camping snacks and treats, check out my Chocolate Covered Graham Crackers, Healthy Honey Peanut Butter Granola Bars, and Garlic Ranch Pretzels.
 These would all make amazing camping snacks if you’re headed out of town for the weekend!

 Anyone that knows me well enough knows that I’m not that into camping.
 I spent a fair amount of time camping in Oregon when I used to live and work at Mt.
-Hood in the summer time.
+Hood in the summertime.
 I always loved the idea of camping, but the actual camping part is never that fun when I go (I like bathrooms, showers and my bed just a little too much).
 But S’Mores were always something we did camping and sometimes it brings back sweet memories.
-So I’ve learned that you can enjoy S’Mores in other ways besides over a camp fire.
+So, I’ve learned that you can enjoy S’Mores in other ways besides over a camp fire.
 And this S’More Tart with homemade marshmallow topping is an amazing way to do enjoy S’Mores!

-So I have created the recipe for this S’More Tart.
+So I created the recipe for this simple homemade S’More Tart.
 If you aren’t camping this weekend, you can bring it to your family BBQ, beach party, or even just make it and eat it all yourself (I won’t tell).
 This S’More Tart with homemade marshmallow topping gives to the true flavor of S’Mores without all the mess, and you can easily prepare it ahead of time and just torch the top before serving so the marshmallow is warm and gooey – just like a S’More.
-Get the recipe below.

 6 tablespoons (85 grams) organic salted butter, softened